HalfWayVector/CarouselViewBug/README.md

 Sample application that shows a bug in CarouselView.

 ## Description
-PositionChangedCommand doesn't seem to be triggered on the last carousel item when PeekAreaInsets is not zero.
+Method pointed by PositionChangedCommand attribute doesn't seem to be triggered on the last carousel item when PeekAreaInsets is not zero.